keptn/lifecycle-toolkit/docs/docs/guides/index.md

 ## Deployment Tasks

-- [Deployment Tasks](tasks.md) - Understand Deployment Tasks in Keptn, including pre and post-deployment tasks, to automate and streamline your deployment processes.
+- [Deployment Tasks with Keptn](tasks.md) - Understand Deployment Tasks in Keptn, including pre and post-deployment tasks, to automate and streamline your deployment processes.
 - [Redeploy/Restart an Application](restart-application-deployment.md) - Learn how to redeploy
 or restart applications using Keptn.